Blood Draw FAQ

 Q: How do I find out about my test results?

 A: Your results will be posted to your Bryan Health MyChart patient portal upon completion.
-Your doctor will receive the results of your blood tests as well and you can contact them for your results as well.
+Your doctor will receive the results of your blood tests as well.
+If you don't have MyChart, we encourage you to sign up so that you can get your test results right away.

 Bryan Health MyChart